Alaska Airlines is now a member of the global Oneworld alliance, with the Seattle-based carrier formally taking its seat at the table overnight.

-Not only will that lounge access expand to more locations and become less restrictive, standard benefits including priority check-in and boarding, boosted baggage allowances and the ability to earn status credits on Alaska Airlines’ own flights will all be added into the mix.
+Standard Oneworld benefits include priority check-in and boarding, boosted baggage allowances and the ability to earn status credits on Alaska Airlines’ own flights are all now part of the mix.

-For Alaska Airlines’ own Mileage Plan members, access to Qantas domestic business class and international first class lounges is also on the cards – here’s what you need to know.
+For Alaska Airlines’ own Mileage Plan members, access to Qantas domestic business class and international first class lounges is also now possible – here’s what you need to know.

-Alaska Airlines Mileage Plan vs Oneworld status tiers
+Alaska Airlines Mileage Plan vs Qantas, Oneworld status tiers

 Alaska Airlines’ Mileage Plan frequent flyer program has an entry level, three main elite tiers, and a lifetime designation for the airline’s most regular flyers.